 And the Devil Knows What

 A snippet of a new polka (or "polska" as they say) by the Danish folk trio, "Dreamers' Circus," whom I love.
-The entire song is posted below this preview.
-Meanwhile, enjoy both this clip of the guys at work on the song, and the full and completed version below it.
+Beautiful, isn't it?
+Enjoy this brief passage as the fellows in the trio continue to work on the song.

 Wednesday, December 24, 2025